vyrti/dl-rust/README.md

-## AI Assistance
-This project was developed with assistance from AI coding tools including Claude Sonnet 4 and Gemini Pro 2.5

 # DL (Rust Edition)

 DL is a command-line tool written in Rust for downloading multiple files concurrently from a list of URLs or a Hugging Face repository.
 It features a dynamic progress bar display for each download, showing speed, percentage, and downloaded/total size.
 The tool supports advanced Hugging Face repository handling, including interactive selection of specific `.gguf` files or series.